NCTOrbital24/hobbylog/README.md

 ## Features
 - **User Authentication:** -  Register and login to your own profile.
 (Implemented)
 - **Progress Tracking** - The core feature of the application is the ability to create and customise hobbies, with achievement levels that track one’s progress in a hobby.
+(Planned)
 - **Goal Setting** - Set short term and long term goals, as well as weekly/monthly tasks.
 Set reminders for them and catalog your progress by uploading images.
+(Planned)
 - **Shareable hobby templates** - Export and import hobby templates created by other users, allowing you to easily customise and adapt the hobby trackers of others for personal use.
+(Planned)
 - **Community features** - The ability to search for other user’s profiles, hobbies, and their progress.
+(Planned)
 - **Co-op mode** - Allow users to work on the same hobby together, allowing them to track the progress of others and the goals that they have completed.
+(Planned)

 ## Tech Stack
 - **React-native:** For front-end development.
 Written in **JavaScript/TypeScript**.